-We propose a fully Bayesian approach to jointly estimate the time-varying seasonal and non-seasonal AR coefficients of the seasonal TVAR model.
-We develop a Gibbs sampling algorithm to deal with the non-linearity in the multiplicative seasonal structure and the stability restriction.
+We propose a fully Bayesian approach and develop a Gibbs sampling algorithm to deal with the non-linearity in the multiplicative seasonal structure and the stability restriction.
 The algorithm updates the regular and seasonal AR parameters using the particle Gibbs with ancestor sampling (PGAS, \citet{lindsten2014particle}) algorithm.
-While this sampler is simulation consistent, it is relatively time-consuming and may suffer from degeneracy due to the dynamic shrinkage prior, which encourages parameter paths to remain essentially constant over extended time periods.
+PGAS is relatively time-consuming however, and may suffer from degeneracy due to the dynamic shrinkage prior, which encourages parameter paths to remain essentially constant over extended time periods.
 Therefore, we develop an alternative updating step using the forward-filtering backward sampling (FFBS) algorithm \citep{carter1994gibbs, fruhwirth1994data}, with the filtering step performed by the extended Kalman filter \citep{thrun2002probabilistic} to handle the two types of non-linearities in the model.
 The extended Kalman filter is an approximate filter, but we demonstrate that it is quite accurate in seasonal AR models with stability restrictions.